antonioalvarezl/antonioalvarezl.github.io/talks.md

 title: Talks
 ---

-Here is a list of my talks and poster presentations (only the most recent version of the slides are provided for each talk):
+Here is a list of my talks and poster presentations (only the most recent version of each slides are provided):

 ## **Invited Talks (Seminars)**